basho/riak_cs/README.md

 ## Users and administrative access

-On a fresh install, in order to create your first user, you will need to start Riak CS with authorization disabled.
+On a fresh install, in order to create an admin user, you will need to start Riak CS with authorization disabled.
 This can be done with this block in `riak-cs/advanced.config`:
 ```